BLVCK GOLD

 Black Gold as a production was developed during major global issues such as COVID-19, the Black Lives Matter protests and followed by the hard lockdown in the North Melbourne and Flemington flats in 2020.

+“Through the film, I want to challenge perceptions and how the rest of the wider community look at African Australians due to lack of cultural knowledge.
+For me Black Gold is a small window of hope to see change.
+Throughout the production of the film I was living in the moment because the story was so close to my heart and I had to focus and get it right.
 Everybody did such amazing work by taking direction that was needed from me, and it was beautiful to see all the cast and crew members working tirelessly, as well as seeing elders, children, women, and young people come together.
-We were the most multicultural cast and crew that I have seen since working in Film, and I feel like I’ve done justice to the film regardless of what happens next.”
-Says Ez Eldin.
+We were the most multicultural cast and crew that I have seen since working in film, and I feel like I’ve done justice to the film regardless of what happens next.” — Ez Eldin, director

 As an independent filmmaker, Ez Eldin is known for the short film Road.Dogs and his significant contributions as a creative to the mini-TV drama series Sunshine, as well as the feature film Hearts and Bones.
-The directorial talent and creativity by Deng is also matched with an exceptional ensemble of creatives that consists of Cinematographer Victor Ng, Production Designer Monica Kabissios, Editor Sean Lewis as well as Hyperdynamic for composition and sound design.
+The directorial talent and creativity by Deng is also matched with an exceptional ensemble of creatives that consists of cinematographer Victor Ng, production designer Monica Kabissios, editor Sean Lewis as well as Hyperdynamic for composition and sound design.

 Set in the high-rise buildings at the Flemington Public Housing Estates, the desire for the project was to work with and support community in a self-determined way.
 The choice of setting was inspired by the work that Ez Eldin, Geskeva and Ras-Samuel do and the communities they come from, all growing up and/or living within public housing high-rises.

 The Flemington Public Housing Estates as a physical space, has a strong sense of connection and community for residents as well as it being a home, a place of refuge, and place of intergenerational celebration.
 However, it is also a trigger-induced breeding ground comprised of discrimination, structural violence, intergenerational trauma and police profiling.
 In July 2020, residents of the Flemington Estates were subjected to a 14 day hard lockdown with minimal warning and over policing due to the current global pandemic, and only community organisations and groups being the first on the ground to provide support.
-The buildings alone and its infrastructure serves as a strong metaphor to the themes and social issues weaved throughout the film and that impact the character’s lives, which demonstrates and connects to the stories and experiences of the residents who live within the estate.

 BLVCK GOLD as a film speaks directly to its audience and most importantly the community that the creatives come from and serve.
 At its core, it addresses real and common issues that have happened and continue to happen in places like the Flemington and North Melbourne Estates.

+“As a team we worked hard, and we were all learning, reimagining and creating a different way of working that represents who we are and where we want to go being creatives within Australia.
 As the producer, my role was to bring all the resources and people together to support the creative vision of this film.
-I hope that it is able to demonstrate one of the many aspects of authentic representation, as well as the creativity and beauty of our community.”
-Geskeva says.
+I hope that it is able to demonstrate one of the many aspects of authentic representation, as well as the creativity and beauty of our community.” — Geskeva Komba, producer

 Ez Eldin, Geskeva and Ras-Samuel hope that making this film within the African community will mean something and that others will recognize themselves in it.